isaacwen01/DH110/Assignments/A08/README.md

 People find it difficult and confusing to navigate the current website for the Vehicle Registration & Licensing (VRL) department of the County of Hawai'i, preventing them from learning about the processes involved in VRL-related activities and making appointments accordingly.

 ## Competitor analysis:
 I conducted a heuristic evaluation on the County of Hawai'i website (along with the Hawaii State Department of Health) to identify the most pressing obstacles users currently face when using the site.
-By evaluating the issues I notice against the ten heuristics, I more accurately pinpointed the exact problems that were plaguing the website and began proposing potential changes that would help improve the overall user experience. [>> Read More](https://github.com/isaacwen01/DH110/blob/main/Assignments/Assignment1.md)
+By evaluating the issues I notice against the ten heuristics, I more accurately pinpointed the exact problems that were plaguing the website and began proposing potential changes that would help improve the overall user experience.
+[Read more about the heuristic evaluation...](https://github.com/isaacwen01/DH110/blob/main/Assignments/Assignment1.md)

 The top 3 issues were the following: